nestauk/eurito_indicators/test/README.md

 However, it still needs some heavy refactoring and cleanup.

+A Github action is configured in `.github/workflows/node.js.yml` to automatically launch the Selenium tests on Browserstack when pushing to a PR.
+Forks of the repository should be configured with the following secrets in the settings in Github:

+ * `BROWSERSTACK_USERNAME`: The account name to use in Browserstack.
+ * `BROWSERSTACK_KEY`: The access key provided by Browserstack.
+ * `BROWSERSTACK_GIST_TOKEN`: A Github token authorized to create Gists.

 TODO:

  * Rewrite test runner in functional style, separating test-list generation from